Fancy or casual….Inside Out Egg Roll is a perfect appetizer!

 - Heat a wok or large sauté pan over high heat.
 Add peanut oil.

-- Add the sausage and cook over medium high heat until no longer pink.
+- Add the sausage and cook over medium high heat until no longer pink, about 5 minutes.

-- Add coleslaw mix, sprouts, and shrimp, stir fry until cabbage begins to wilt.
+- Add coleslaw mix, sprouts, and shrimp, stir fry until cabbage begins to wilt, about 2 minutes.

 - Add the rice wine, soy sauce, sugar, sesame oil, salt/pepper.
 Continue to stir-fry for another minute.